vimus/libmpd-haskell/README.md

 * Use -Wall during development and try to eliminate all warnings before submitting your patch

+* Merge against the upstream branch before submitting your patch.

 * Before merging trunk with master, all tests must pass

 * When fixing a bug, try to implement a test for it first